d03n3rfr1tz3/TS3-Bot/README.md

 -   <font size="2">Then just search for the first \<Enabled\>-Node in your Configuration and set the value to "true" instead of "false".
-    More details are described in the Configuration itself.</font>
+    More details are described in the Configuration itself.
+Only one
+    note: You can alway remove unused Elements to clean your configuration.
+    This will deactivate the removed features without an error.</font>

 <font size="2">Now your bot is configured and will automatically try to
 connect to your TeamSpeak server.
 The bot will not be visible for you as